 In the past few years, I had already attempted several solopreneur ventures and failed.
 Well, “failed” may be too harsh, “abandoned” might be more precise.

 Hindsight is NOT Always 20/20

 If a project isn’t succeeding after 4 months of effort and you bail out — is that a failure or abandonment?
 Was I giving up too early or wisely cutting my losses.
-Who knows?

-The next idea is that Shiny Object that always seems better.
+Our next idea is that Shiny Object that always seems better.
 The allure even has it’s own name: The Shiny Object Syndrome.
 The bane of self-discipline.

 My journal would focus on setting priorities, tracking time, etc. All the so-called left-brain stuff.
 Productivity on steroids.

 I was intentionally omitting the emotional/intuitive aspects that many journals include — all the “touchy-feely” stuff, how do I get in touch with my inner conflicts and become more self-aware.
 Not in my journal.
 No way.
 Mine was all business.

 My journal would leverage all the best practices I had acquired over decades of working in a variety of environments: corporate small biz, solo . . .